 - a.
 If an official identifies that a player has suffered a significant blow to the head or the player is displaying the symptoms of concussion as per the WWR Medical Guidelines - Concussion (See WWR Concussion Guidelines). - b.
-If a player has an open or bleeding wound, or other issues outlined in the www.medical.guidelines., a sixty (60) second Referee time out will be provided.
+If a player has an open or bleeding wound, or other issues outlined in the WWR Medical Guidelines, a sixty (60) second Referee time out will be provided.
 If the issue cannot be resolved in the time allotted the player(s) must be substituted.
 The player(s) may return to the game, through the typical substitution process once the wound has stopped bleeding and has been cleaned and covered.
 Should a uniform become contaminated it must be cleaned, covered, or replaced.
 If uniform replacement is required the score sheet will be amended, at no penalty, to reflect the change in number.
-(See www.mwg.gov.number.
-(See www.mwg.gov.number.
-(See www.mwg.gov.number.
+(See WWR Bodily Fluid Guidelines).